GitauHarrison/notes/tailwindcss/getting_started_tailwindcss.md

 ### Simplified Build Process

-Now, we will need to run the `npx tailwindcss - i ...` command (shown above) everytime we add CSS to our HTML files to see the changes.
+Now, we will need to run the `npx tailwindcss -i ...` command (shown above) everytime we add CSS to our HTML files to see the changes.
 The best practice here would be to make the above command a script that will rebuild the CSS without the need to run the CSS build process code every time.

 ```json
 // package.json